Expanding Knowledge in Existing and Emerging Computer Technologies

 Objective: This program is designed to provide both the theory and hands-on experience necessary to network home computers, share resources and share Internet connectivity under a secure environment.
 The program will address ways to secure your computer against hackers and viruses, as well as protecting sensitive personal information.

-Prerequisite: Windows 98/Me Basics and Intermediate or equivalent experience.
+Prerequisite: Windows XP/7 basics or equivalent experience.

 Introduction to Digital Systems